 As the postgres user, add the following entry to the postgres user crontab to run the database backups.
 Choose a time that does not conflict with daily ESP processing.
 The example below is set to run at 11pm each day.
 The script referenced will be created in the next step.

 '''

-sudo -u postgres crontab -e

-#m h dom mon dow command
+h dom mon dow command

 0 23 /srv/esp/scripts/db_backup.sh

-(ESC and :wq) to save the file - to verify the crontab type:
+(ESC and :wq) to save the file (in vi)

+To verify the crontab type:

 sudo -u postgres crontab -1

 '''